rebekahwhittle/beksintex/content/blog/what-is-continous-integration/index.md

-Outside of this group text I invited two seperate friends.
+Outside of this group text I invited two separate friends.
 I sent the above list to both people and kindly asked they contribute and bring something.
 I awaited their responses.

 Daniel responded first and said he'd bring a salad.
 Although I wanted to push back and ask who the hell eats healthy soggy greens on Thanksgiving, I didn't, and instead added him to the working list.